 Anyone who’s bought cryptocurrency has probably become quite familiar with this.
 It can take weeks to finally get verified before you can start buying cryptocurrency, and each new exchange will need to undertake its own brand new, lengthy verification process.
 And then by getting verified in multiple places you’ve also multiplied your risk of having personal information stolen.

-Buyers who are considering a CVC purchase should evaluate whether there is enough utility for Civic to grow.
-Some exchanges and initial coin offerings (ICOs) have already shown interest in Civic as a much faster, easier and more cost-effective way of verifying customers, but there is still a need for caution.
+Even in cryptocurrency alone, there might be enough utility for Civic to quickly take off.
+Some exchanges and initial coin offerings (ICOs) have already shown interest in Civic as a much faster, easier and more cost-effective way of verifying customers.

 Other Civic applications

-As an extension of its verification functions, Civic states that other potential applications might include:
+As an extension of its verification functions, other potential applications might include:

 - Proof of identity for voters.
 This might offer an exceptionally effective way of preventing election fraud.

 - Communication of sensitive information.
 Medical records, credit scores and other data all need to be checked, yet kept securely.
-Companies may be able to get the answers they need more quickly and cheaply, and potentially avoid the risk of facing penalties for improper data storage.
+Companies will be able to get the answers they need more quickly and cheaply, and can avoid the risk of facing penalties for improper data storage.

 - An easy way to avoid cases of mistaken identity.
 An unknown number of people end up being arrested because someone who looks like them committed a crime.
 Unless their doppelganger is found, most of them probably end up taking plea bargains or serving sentences for a crime they didn’t commit.
-Does Civic have the potential to keep countless innocent people out of jail?
+Civic has the potential to keep countless innocent people out of jail.

 - Facilitating economic inclusion.
-It is commonly known that many Americans have been denied access to services due to inadequate proof of, or mistaken identity.
-The high cost of getting identification, and having it verified as often as needed, reportedly excludes hundreds of millions of people from full economic involvement and this contributes to the cycle of inequality.
+Many Americans have been denied access to services due to inadequate proof of, or mistaken, identity.
+The high cost of getting identification, and having it verified as often as needed, excludes hundreds of millions of people from full economic involvement and this contributes to the cycle of inequality.

 - Safekeeping of sensitive information.
 For example, a company might choose to keep employee records on Civic as a low-risk and cost-effective third-party service, rather than store it in their own databases.

 - Registry of citizens.
 It’s estimated that millions of people, especially young children in developing countries, have no record of existence.
 Without being in the system somewhere, there are future generations who will inevitably be excluded from their country’s financial, educational and other systems.
-Civic has proposed a cost-effective top-down way of solving this problem at the source.
+Civic can present a cost-effective top-down way of solving this problem at the source.

 - Facilitating communication between related entities.
-Civic claims that different branches of government could be connected securely.
+Different branches of government could be connected securely.
 For example, letting a healthcare department reliably pass a user’s medical information onto the welfare department might quickly help to identify malingerers.

-What Civic aims to contribute in terms of security
+What Civic can contribute in terms of security

 For example, the 2017 Civic whitepaper notes that over 21 million US Government personnel user identities were stolen in 2015, including names, addresses, social security number and fingerprints.
 The same victims might then have had their bank account details or credit card numbers stolen from a commercial service, such as in the hack of more than 57 million Uber customers that was widely reported in the news in November 2017.

-Civic may have potential, and presents itself as being a lot more future-proof than other cryptocurrencies.
-This comes at a time when the need for reliable decentralised, yet centrally-accessible proof of identity and verification service is growing rapidly.
+Civic has an enormous amount of potential, and might be a lot more future-proof than other cryptocurrencies.
+The need for a reliable decentralised, yet centrally accessible proof of identity and verification service is growing rapidly.